 Retirement Planning: Long Term Care

-your health insurance shop long term care insurance If you've had a family member who has required nursing home or assisted living care,
+you've had a family member who has required nursing home or assisted

 Today, many people today can continue to work through a critical illness while undergoing treatment.
 They may not need to take off the required number of consecutive days for disability benefits to kick in (usually 90 days).
 Critical Illness Insurance can help cover unexpected expenses associated with travel for medical care, unpaid days off work and medical care that may not be covered by insurance.